nagodip7-sys/oviora-builder/README.md

 status
 ```

-Do not assume this is Cordova, Capacitor, Flutter, React Native, or WebView.
+Do not assume this is Cordova, Capacitor, Flutter, or React Native.

 It is: